 No matter what takes you to Hong Kong, or how many times you’ve been, read this Hong Kong travel blog for the ultimate Hong Kong travel tips.

-UPDATE: Hong Kong’s border remains closed to tourism as of October 2021.
-At the present time, I don’t expect this to change until at least the second quarter of 2022.
+UPDATE: Hong Kong’s border remains closed to tourism as of April 2022.
+At the present time, I don’t expect this to change until at least the third quarter of this year.

 Where to Stay in Hong Kong

 Hong Kong has a–deserved—reputation as one of the world’s most expensive cities, but Hong Kong hotels don’t have to be expensive.
 During my backpacking days, I stayed in guest houses in the infamous Chungking Mansions, which is cheap and centrally-located, in spite of its somewhat sketchy reputation.
 A more comfortable home for your 3 days in Hong Kong would be one of the city’s boutique hotels, most notably The Perkin Hotel located off Kimberley Road in Kowloon, which is the best place to stay in Hong Kong if it’s available for your dates.